Tristaro/School-Work-2024-2025/Film/Group Project - Shot Breakdown.md

 Shot 7
 Setting: Inside John’s car, now actively turning at an intersection.
 Lighting: Daylight through the windshield and side windows.
-Naturalistic lighting stays consistent—nothing dramatic, but functional and realistic.
-Costume & Makeup: Same as previous shots—dark blazer, white shirt, minimal makeup.
+Naturalistic lighting stays consistent Costume & Makeup: Same as previous shots.
 Staging & Performance: John looks slightly left and turns the steering wheel with purpose.
 His body shifts with the car’s turn.
-He’s calm but clearly focused, still without dialogue or exaggerated motion.

 Shot Type: Medium close-up inside the car.
 Similar angle to Shot 5 but with more physical motion.
 Exposure: Normal.
-Speed: Real-time.
+Speed: Real-time
 Focus: Shallow depth of field—sharp on John, background through the windows remains blurred due to motion and lens choice.
 Framing: John is slightly off-center, facing toward the left of the frame to match the car’s movement.
 His movement and the turn give the composition dynamic energy.
 Camera Movement: Static or slightly stabilized mounted camera.
 The background shifts as the car turns, enhancing the sense of movement even if the camera itself stays fixed.